Why Climb Cho-Oyu with Alpine Ascents?

-- Oxygen: High-altitude oxygen systems are used for the summit attempt, during the night at High Camp, and for medical emergencies should the need arise.
+- Oxygen: This program utilizes the Max O2 Program.
+High-altitude oxygen systems are used for the summit attempt, during the night at High Camp, and for medical emergencies should the need arise.

 - Wi-fi at Base Camp, satellite phones and cybercasts: Our team enjoys wi-fi internet connectivity while at Base Camp, allowing our climbers to bring their own personal electronic devices.
 We also have satellite telephones during the entire climb.
 This provides direct emergency contact with home, and is our regular link to the Alpine Ascents office.
 This depth of contact can only be had with a well-established, long-term guiding company.

 - Administrative staff: Our tight-knit staff is always available to answer questions and address concerns.
 It is not uncommon for family members to contact us during the climb for information.
 There is always someone available, on cell phone, during non-office hours to handle lost luggage, make arrangements if flights are missed or delayed, relay messages directly to the team, or mitigate any of the numerous situations that may arise before, during and after the climb.

 - Tibet entry: We are aware of the delicate visa process for entering the area.

 - Additional Services: We also offer an extra oxygen and Sherpa support package.